Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Experiments and Evaluations

 \subsection{Results}

-To investigate the effectiveness of our proposed method (Q1), we present the results of DaCoRL and all baselines in three types of dynamic environments of the robot navigation tasks.
+To investigate the effectiveness of our proposed method (Q1), we present the results of DaCoRL and all baselines in three types of the navigation tasks.
 Fig. \ref{fig:navi_performance} shows the average episodic returns over all tasks during training according to \eqref{eq:R_test}, and Table \ref{table:navi_performance} reports the numerical results in terms of the average returns over $1000/100*50$ tests throughout the whole training process according to \eqref{eq:average_R_test}.
 For DaCoRL, the numbers of instantiated contexts are $K_T=5$, $K_T=6$, and $K_T=4$ for the three types of navigation tasks, respectively.
 In Fig. \ref{fig:navi_performance}, it is clear that DaCoRL is significantly superior to all baselines in terms of the average test return and the stability.
-Naive shows the worst forgetting and performance fluctuations since it does not employ any mechanism to overcome context drifts in dynamic environments.
-CRLUnsup is slightly better than Naive, possibly due to the EWC technique.
-However, in Fig. \ref{fig:typeII}, it still suffers from wild fluctuations in performance, as the changes of environment cannot be detected just by looking at the cumulative reward curve, and learning the new task can overwrite the learned policy without triggering the memory consolidation procedure.
+Naive shows the worst forgetting and performance fluctuations since it does not employ any mechanism to overcome data drifts in dynamic environments.
+CRLUnsup is slightly better than Naive due to the use of EWC technique.
+Its performance, however, is still far from that of other baselines due to the weak capacity to identify environmental changes just by looking at the cumulative reward curve.
 CDKD and LLIRL perform clearly better than the above two baselines.
-Nevertheless, the fixed policy network structure may lead to an over-constrained optimization objective at the early stage of CDKD training, and although LLIRL employs separate neural networks to learn tasks from different context clusters, it does not consider the interference among tasks within the same cluster.
+Nevertheless, the fixed policy network structure may lead to an over-constrained optimization objective at the early stage of CDKD training, thus limiting the learning progress.
+Although LLIRL employs separate neural networks to learn tasks from different contexts, which completely hinders the interference among between-context tasks, it involves more weights updating and model storage of neural networks and is primarily intended for faster adaptation as opposed to forgetting prevention.
+At the same time, it does not include any consideration of interference among tasks within the same context.
+As shown in Figure \ref{fig:navi_forgetting}, we visualize the the average performance degradation (called {\em forgetting}) of LLIRL and DaCoRL after ending each task's training and all sequential tasks' training in the navigation tasks.
+It is clear to see that compared with DaCoRL (train a multihead network using knowledge distillation technique), LLIRL training multiple separate context-specific neural networks has a substantially higher degree of forgetting of the learned task policies.